Saeednikdel/taximeter/README.md

-this is a simple taxi meter app for calculating taxi fares it uses google app so you need a key for that
+this is a simple taxi meter app for calculating taxi fares it uses google map so you need a key for that the languge of app is farsi